mmbman/Katagiri/jewel-mirror-awareness.md

 You are already something.
 Before you compare yourself with somebody else, you are already you.
 All you have to do is let the flow of your life force to cause you to bloom as you really are.

-In the Tenzo Kyokun, by Dogen Zenji, we find the passage:
+In the *Tenzo Kyokun*, by Dogen Zenji, we find the passage:

 > “Put those things that naturally go on a high place onto a high place, and those that would be most stable on a low place onto a low place; things that naturally belong on a high place settle best on a high place, while those that belong on a low place find their greatest stability there.”